Cross training for runners is an essential part of a sustainable, healthy, strong, and injury-free running journey.

 In fact, no matter what level of experience you have as a runner, cross-training should be part of your running schedule.

-Running involves repeating the same motion, usually in one direction, thousands of times – naturally this leads to imbalances in our kinetic chains.
-One muscle tightens, another weakens, and next thing you know the runner’s knee flares up.
+Running involves repeating the same motion, usually in one direction, thousands of times.
+Naturally, this leads to imbalances in our kinetic chains.
+One muscle tightens, another weakens, and the next thing you know, your runner’s knee flares up.

-Cross-training allows runners to address those imbalances – it can aid in injury prevention by strengthening their muscles and the supporting ligaments and tendons.
+Cross-training allows runners to address those imbalances.
+It can also help prevent injury by strengthening muscles and supporting ligaments and tendons.

 #2: Improves Running Economy and Endurance

 They also help you last longer – stronger legs have been shown to fatigue slower in endurance events.
-Doing some full-body strength training will also help you maintain good running form in longer events like marathons and ultramarathons.
+Full-body strength training will also help you maintain good running form in longer events like marathons and ultramarathons.

-Cross-training allows runners to train specific areas of their fitness without having to add unnecessary miles to their training.
+Cross-training allows runners to train in specific fitness areas without adding unnecessary miles.

-A runner who wants to work on their cardiovascular fitness could do an Elliptical session or go swimming, for example.
+For example, a runner who wants to work on cardiovascular fitness could do an elliptical session or go swimming.

 While a runner who wants to improve their running economy can hit the gym.